-Preanesthesia
+Dogs Preanesthesia

-In a field study conducted at 6 veterinary hospitals, 144 dogs of various breeds, ranging in age from 4 months to 14 years (mean age 5 years) and body weights from 1,2-85.5 kg, were enrolled for completion of a veterinary procedure requiring anesthesia.
-Dogs were preanesthetized with a phenothiazine + opioid, an opioid alone, or an alpha,-agonist + opioid at the study investigator's discretion based on individual patient needs.
-Approximately 20 minutes later, dogs were intravenously administeral feltamine and ozlazepam for injection at 1-2 mg/lb (22-44 mg/kg) 'to effect' of anesthesia and were intubated.
+In a field study conducted at 6 veterinary hospitals, 144 dogs of various breeds, ranging in age from 4 months to 14 years (mean age 5 years) and body weights from 1.2- 85.5 kg, were enrolled for completion of a veterinary procedure requiring anesthesia.
+Dogs were preanesthetized with a phenothiazine + opioid, an opioid alone, or an alpha,-agonist + opioid at the study Investigator's discretion based on individual patient needs.
+Approximately 20 minutes later, dogs were intravenously administered tiletamine and zolazepam for injection at 1-2 mg/lb (2.2-4.4 mg/kg) 'to effect' of anesthesia and were intubated.
 After induction, dogs received either isoflurane or sevoflurane for anesthetic maintenance for at least 30 minutes.
-Procedures conducted included dental prophylavis with or without extractions (64), ovariohysterectomy (31), castration (18), and mass removal (14).
+Procedures conducted included dental prophylaxis with or without extractions (64), ovariohysterectomy (31), castration (18), and mass removal (14).
 Upon completion of the procedure, dogs were monitored in recovery for 4 hours, then followed at home for 2-4 days, monitoring for the presence of abnormal clinical signs.

-Of 144 dogs enrolled in the study, 142 (98.6%) were successfully intubated after intravenous administration of tiletamine and zolazepam for injection at amean dosage of 1.2 mg/lb (2.7 mg/kg).
-The mean dosage range was lowest in the alpha, agonist + opioid preanesthetic treatment group (9.9 mg/lb); 2 mg/kg) and highest in the opioid alone preanesthetic group (1.8 mg/lb; 3.9 mg/kg).
+Of 144 dogs enrolled in the study, 142 (98.6%) were successfully intubated after intravenous administration of tiletamine and zolazepam for injection at a mean dosage of 1.2 mg/kg).
+The mean dosage range was lowest in the alpha,-agonist + opioid preanesthetic treatment group (0.9 mg/lb; 2 mg/kg) and highest in the opioid alone preanesthetic group (1.8 mg/lb; 3.9 mg/kg).

-Overall induction quality evaluated on a scale of acceptable, intermediate, or unacceptable was acceptable in 131/143 (91.6%) dogs and intermediate in 12/143 (8.4%) dogs.
-On a scale of good, fair, or poor, study participants rated the quality of recovery from an esthesia as good in 75% of dogs (108/144) and fair in 18.1% (26/144).
-In an overall assessment of an esthesia, considering induction, maintenance, and recovery, was scored as excellent or good in 128/144 (88.9%) of dogs.
-Three dogs (2.1%) were rated with an overall poor.
+Overall induction quality evaluated on a scale of acceptable, intermediate, or unacceptable was acceptable in 131/142 (91.6%) dogs and intermediate in 12/143(8.4%) dogs.
+On a scale of good, fair, or poor, study participants rated the quality of recovery from anesthesia as good in 75% of dogs (118/144) and fair in 18.1% (26/144).
+In an overall assessment of anesthesia, considering induction, maintenance, and recovery, was scored as excellent or good in 128/144 (88.9%) of dogs.
+The dogs (21%) were rated with an overall assessment of anesthesia as poor, and for these dogs, recovery was also rated poor.
 Physiologic measurements of heart rate, respiratory rate, body temperature, oxygen saturation, and blood pressure during anesthetic induction, maintenance, and recovery showed that the administration of tiletamine and zolazepam for injection did not severely impact these variables.
-A variety of concomitant treatments were used during the study including intravenous fluid solutions, non-steroidal anti-inflammatory medications, antimicrobials, and antiparasitics that were consistent with
+A variety of concomitant treatments were used during the study including intravenous fluid solutions, non-steroidal anti-inflammatory medications, antimicrobials, and antiparasitics that were consistent with routine canine practice.